Skip to main navigation Skip to main content Skip to page footer

 Newsletter

-As a member of the IWA (International Water Association), we are actively involved in the further development of standards in the water and wastewater industry.
-Our commitment emphasises our demand for the highest quality and innovation in our products and services.
+As a member of the DWA and the IWA (International Water Association), we are actively involved in the further development of standards in the water and wastewater industry.
+Our commitment underlines our demand for the highest quality and innovation in our products and services.

-As part of the webinar ‘Filamentous bacteria: Causes, effects, detection and control’, wastewater treatment professionals will gain valuable insights into the biological basis of filamentous microorganisms, innovative detection methods and strategies for control.
+The webinar "Filamentous bacteria: Causes, effects, detection and control", wastewater treatment professionals will gain valuable insights into the biological basis of filamentous microorganisms and strategies for combating them.

 Nitrification

-The conversion of ammonium to nitrate is carried out by specialised microorganisms - the nitrifiers.
-The process can be optimised through precise monitoring of the bacterial populations responsible for nitrification.
+The conversion of ammonium to nitrate is carried out by specialized microorganisms - the nitrifiers.
+The process can be optimized through precise monitoring of the bacterial populations responsible for nitrification.

-With VIT® Vision, the entire biology of the wastewater treatment plant can be recorded, analysed, visualised and quantified.
-The results can then be implemented in the operational control system in order to optimise operational safety.
+With the VIT® Vision software, the entire biology of the wastewater treatment plant can finally be recorded and analyzed.
+The results can then be implemented in the operational control system to optimize operational safety.